Wallaroo provides AI Workload Automation in the form of Wallaroo orchestrations and tasks to automate processes in a Wallaroo instance. For example:

 ]

-Kills the task so it will not generate a new Task Run.
 Note that a Task set to Run Scheduled will generate a new Task Run each time the schedule parameters are met until the Task is killed.
-A Task set to Run Once will generate only one Task Run, so does not need to be killed.
+A Task set to Run Once will generate only one Task Run, and a Run Continuously Task will only generate new Task Runs if the current Task Run either terminates or completes successfully.
+In all three cases, any active Task Runs are terminated and their associated Task Run Logs are deleted.

 headers = wl.auth.auth_header()